This is a sponsored post written by me on behalf of Tyson Foods, Inc. All opinions are entirely my own.

 If you like yours super hot, leave some seeds.
 Me?
 I like to scoop them all out.
 I love the almost sweet flavor of roasted jalapeño peppers.
 (No worries, you will still get a spicy kick to pair with the sweet and salty pimento cheese stuffing.)

-If you love this game day instant classic recipe, check out more:
+If you love this recipe, check out more:

 Slice the Wright Brand Hickory Smoked Bacon in half lengthwise.
 You can use a whole slice if you want, but we wanted to get a nice crisp finish on our Pimento Cheese Bacon Jalapeño Poppers.
 So we cut it in half.